coq/coq/doc/sphinx/language/coq-library.rst

 .. flag:: Printing Float

-   Turn this flag off (it is on by default) to deactivate decimal printing of floating-point constants.
+   Turn this :term:`flag` off (it is on by default) to deactivate decimal printing of floating-point constants.
 They will then be printed with an hexadecimal representation.